New titlesBrowse all

-UK Top 20 Children's and YA fictionLogin to see all
+UK Top 20 Children's and YA fictionSee all

-Latest adult fiction and non-fiction releases suitable for secondary school libraries and Key Stage 5.
+New fiction and non-fiction highlights suitable for secondary school libraries.

 It is 1981.
 Glasgow is dying and good families must grift to survive.
 Agnes Bain has always expected more from life.
 She dreams of greater things: a house with its own front door and a life bought and paid for outright (like her perfect, but false, teeth).
 But Agnes is abandoned by her philandering husband, and soon she and her three children find themselves trapped in a decimated mining town.
 As she descends deeper into drink, the children try their best to save her, yet one by one they must abandon her to save themselves.
 It is her son Shuggie who holds out hope the longest.

 Last chance to buy!See all